gmck/PredictiveBackGestureNet7/README.md

 Inside our class, we pass a bool enabled = true to the base class to enable the callback.
 Finally, in the MainActivity we use AndroidX.Activity’s OnBackPressedDispatcher’s AddCallback method to add our OnBackPressedCallback to the activity.

 An OnBackPressedCallback must supply an HandleOnBackPressed() method which will be called for back gestures or back key presses.
 In this method, we check for the navigationMode to supply the appropriate string to the Toast message.
 We then remove the callback (disabling it) so it can’t be called again and therefore on the next back press or swipe the app will exit.
-Of course, you could modify the HandleOnBackPressed to be more sophisticated as we mentioned previously with dialogs and double taps etc.
+Of course, you could modify the HandleOnBackPressed to be more sophisticated as mentioned previously with dialogs and double taps etc.

-To see how OnBackPressedCallbacks are used in Fragments, please take a look at any of the NavigationGraph(x) tutorials.
+To see how OnBackPressedCallbacks are used in Fragments, please examine any of the NavigationGraph(x) tutorials.
 The most recent one is NavigationGraph7Net7.

 **Important Note:**